The Guide to Plasma Cutting Aluminum

 Can You Cut Aluminum with a Plasma Cutter?

 It’s important to dispel common misconceptions.
 For instance, some believe aluminum can’t be plasma cut due to its reflective surface.
 However, with the proper setup, this is not the case.
+Plasma arc cutting technology has significantly evolved since the 1980s, enabling more efficient and precise cutting of materials like aluminum.

-- Equipment and settings: Ensure you use a plasma cutter capable of high-frequency ignition.
+Ensure you use a plasma cutter capable of high-frequency ignition.
 Adjust the amperage to match the thickness of the aluminum.
 Thicker materials require higher amperage.
+Modern systems can achieve tight tolerances and precise shapes, countering the misconception that plasma cutting is not exact.

 Start Your Manufacturing Project with MakerVerse

-MakerVerse is your platform for sourcing industrial parts, providing instant access to a vetted supply chain and a full range of manufacturing technologies.
-With AI-powered quoting, order management, and fulfillment, MakerVerse helps with everything from initial prototypes to full-scale production.
+MakerVerse is a platform for sourcing industrial parts.
+It provides instant access to a vetted supply chain and a full range of manufacturing technologies.
+With AI-powered quoting, order management, and fulfilment, MakerVerse helps with everything from initial prototypes to full-scale production.

 Design Tips for Successful Aluminum Cutting